apssouza22/big-data-pipeline-lambda-arch/README.md

 The streaming part of the project was done from iot-traffic-project [InfoQ](https://www.infoq.com/articles/traffic-data-monitoring-iot-kafka-and-spark-streaming)

 ## How to use
-*  Set the KAFKA_ADVERTISED_LISTENERS with your IP in the docker-compose.yml
 * `mvn package`
 * `docker-compose -p lambda up`
 *  Wait all services be up and running, then...